w3c/mathml/docs/layout-semantics.md

 * the set of MathML container elements which give rise to such constructs and need corresponding composition keywords;
 * defaults
+* pattern precedence (eg. when sub-expressions may need to be verbally parenthesized).